-Growing up I was pretty lucky when it came to my skin as a teenager, I wasn’t an overly spotty teen and didn’t have to worry about oily skin or breakouts.
+Growing up, I was pretty lucky when it came to my skin as a teenager; I wasn’t an overly spotty teen and didn’t have to worry about oily skin or breakouts.
 This is something that I have always been very grateful for as I had friends who suffered terribly at school.
-Years later when I met Simon he told me how he suffered from acne as a teen and the pain that he went through with it.
-Thanks to his acne Simon had to take strong antibiotics which resulted in him having Irritable Bowl Syndrome in adulthood.
-William, thankfully has sailed through his teenage years without too much hassle with regards to his skin and I can only hope that as the Beans grow, they will take after me in the skin stakes.
+Years later, when I met Simon, he told me how he suffered from acne as a teen and the pain that he went through with it.
+Thanks to his acne Simon had to take strong antibiotics, which resulted in him having Irritable Bowel Syndrome in adulthood.
+William thankfully has sailed through his teenage years without too much hassle regarding his skin, and I can only hope that as the Beans grow, they will take after me in the skin stakes.

 Mother to Mother

-Our parents are our primary teachers in life and as a teenager myself my Mum gave me lots of guidance on how to care for my skin.
-Now that I am the parent I feel it is my duty to pass what I have learnt onto my own children too.
+Our parents are our primary teachers in life, and as a teenager myself, my Mum gave me lots of guidance on how to care for my skin.
+Now that I am the parent, I feel it is my duty to pass on the skincare tips for teens that I have learnt to my own children.

 Dealing with Acne

-Acne can be a very painful condition and really affects confidence because of the visual appearance.
-It’s important that you never scrub at spots or acne because this will only make it worse by creating little cuts or tears in the skin allowing infections.
-You should seek the help of the medical professionals where possible but remember acne treatments are available online also.
+Acne can be a harrowing condition and really affects confidence because of the visual appearance.
+It would be best to never scrub at spots or acne because it will only worsen by creating little cuts or tears in the skin, allowing infections.
+You should seek the help of medical professionals where possible but remember acne treatments are available online also.
 You can use gentle toners containing lactic acid, glycolic acid or salicylic acid or gentle exfoliation but only do this 2-3 times a week at a maximum.